Harm in Therapy

 If you have found my website because you have had a previous harmful therapeutic relationship, or because you are experiencing difficulties in your current therapy, I hope this page can provide you with the information you are looking for.
 I currently have a new website in development, in which I will be offering free resources and information for clients who have experienced difficulties and/or harm in therapy, and I will be updating this page with a link when that goes online.
 If you are interested in contacting me for therapy, please see below for more information on how I work with clients who have had harmful experiences of therapy.

 If you are a practitioner wanting to learn more about harm in therapy - in addition to my upcoming website and book, I offer workshops, tailored training and one-off consultations to practitioners - please contact me for more details.
-You can also find an hour-long presentation on Harm in Threapy, recorded for National Counsellors' Day 2021 here.
+You can also find an hour-long presentation on Harm in Therapy, recorded for National Counsellors' Day 2021 here.

 Therapy with me after a harmful experience